mfractor/mfractor.github.io/docs/xamarin-forms/refactoring-and-code-generation.md

 ##Code Refactoring

-Code refactoring operations allow you to manipulate your Xaml file in ; sometimes these refactoring operations can
+Code refactoring operations allow you to manipulate the names of symbols in both  your Xaml file in ; sometimes these refactoring operations can

 To view a complete list of available refactoring operations, visit [Refactorings - Refactor](/xamarin-forms/tools-in-depth/refactorings.md#refactor).